pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

 Property | Required | Description
 ---------|----------|------------
 Uri | Yes | Defines the URI that uniquely identifies this object.
 See [model tokens](model%20tokens.md) to learn more about the possible tokens you can use.
+Target | No | A model can be used from multiple scope and if so the `Target` property defines the scope of the `GraphType` attribute.
 Id | No | Defines the Microsoft graph object field which serves as unique id for the object.
 Typically this field is called `id` and that's also the default value, but you can provide another value if needed.
 Get | No | Overrides the Uri property for **get** operations.
 LinqGet | No | Some model classes do support linq queries which are translated in corresponding server calls.
 If a class supports linq in this way, then it also needs to have the LinqGet attribute set.